cocos-creator/docs-3d-deprecated/en/asset/font.md

 ![imported font asset](font/imported.png)

-> **Note**: inorder to improve the efficiency of asset management, it is recommended that the imported `.fnt` and `.png` files be stored in separate directories and not mixed with other assets.
+> **Note**: in order to improve the efficiency of asset management, it is recommended that the imported `.fnt` and `.png` files be stored in separate directories and not mixed with other assets.

 ## Using font assets